 Before we get down to when to use discount pricing, let us look at when not to use it.
 “Do not be perceived as a discount store,” says Parimal, a retailer for 30 years.
 “It is easy to get into the discount rut and to not be able to come back.”
 That begs an answer to the question: Is there a time for discounting and is it easy for us to time it?

-Let’s take the case of Parimal who started offering discount in his store for students.
+Let’s take the case of Parimal who started offering discounts in his store for students.
 This was driven more by his desire to give students an affordable way to buy curios.
 He also instituted an exchange offer only for students.
-Discounting to particular categories of market segment is a well used strategy.
+Discounting to particular categories of market segments is a well-used strategy.
 Apple also has a discount for students.
 “When people see discounts for certain categories, their value perception of the products sold in the store goes up.”
 However, you need to have additional checks and balances so that the system is not gamed.
 “Fake claims happen and you cannot stop it.
 But let me tell you that fake claims are far fewer and genuine claims are much much more,” says Parimal.
 An important lesson here is that just because someone games the system, do not throw the baby with the bathwater.

 Especially when the on-hand stock is larger than the optimal stock level retailers can adopt a price reduction special sale to increase their profit.
 For this one needs to compare the benefits of a special order in terms of lower purchase price with the additional inventory holding cost.